-ARTICLE VIII – ROADMAP OF THE COMPANY
+ARTICLE IX – ROADMAP OF THE COMPANY

 The roadmap for the development of the Company and the launch of the Company’s initial software shall be in accordance with Exhibit B, which may be amended by the Board from time to time consistent with this Agreement.
 It is the goal of the Parties for the Company’s initial software to be fully launched by December 31, 2029, or sooner.
-However, the Parties agree that the Company’s initial software will not be rolled out too soon.
+However, the Parties agree that the Company’s initial software will not be rolled out too soon in the opinion of a majority of votes of the Shareholders.
 It is the Parties’ shared philosophy to forego early returns from a subpar program in exchange for greater returns with a fully workable program.

-ARTICLE IX – TAX STRUCTURING AND REGULATIONS COMPLIANCE

-Tax-Optimized Profit Distributions.
-The Company shall allocate distributions from the Company as a mix of salary, dividends, and capital gains to minimize overall taxation on Shareholders’ equity.

-Founder Exit Tax Strategy.
-The Company shall structure any Founder Share buybacks to minimize tax exposure under IRS Section 1202.

-Company Tax Structure Optimization.
-The Company shall maintain tax-efficient entity status ensuring eligibility for each of the following:

-Research and Development tax credits for software development.

-IRS Section 199A deductions for pass-through entities.

-International tax deferral strategies as applicable.

-Financial Structuring.
-The Company shall maintain a debt-to-revenue ratio cap to prevent over-leveraging.
-Convertible debt financing may be permitted with approval from the Board.
-In addition, the Company’s financial structure must include the following:

-IRS Section 1202 benefits for stock sales.

-409A-compliant valuation for fair share pricing.

-Capital allocation strategy, ensuring sufficient reinvestment.

-Regulations Compliance.
-The Company must at all times comply with SEC and IRS Regulations, as applicable.

 ARTICLE X – TRANSFERS OF SHARES

 Restriction on Transfer of Shares.